ElementsProject/lightning/doc/lightning-sendonion.7.md

 If *shared_secrets* is not provided the c-lightning node does not know how long the route is, which channels or nodes are involved, and what an eventual error could have been.
 It can therefore be used for oblivious payments.

+The *partid* value, if provided and non-zero, allows for multiple parallel partial payments with the same *payment_hash*.

+The *bolt11* parameter, if provided, will be returned in *waitsendpay* and *listsendpays* results.

 RETURN VALUE
 ------------